 What is needed to get a TFL Private Hire (PCO) license to drive a cab in London?

 It is not at all complicated to get a PCO license for London Private Hire vehicles.
-Boris Johnson, the mayor of London, has repeatedly voiced his concerns about the rapid rise in numbers of private hire drivers in the city and there are suggestions that this number will soon be limited and few extra rules will are imposed.
+Sadiq Khan, the mayor of London, has repeatedly voiced his concerns about the rapid rise in numbers of private hire drivers in the city and there are suggestions that this number will soon be limited and few extra rules will are imposed.
 One of them is an English language test to weed out the people with less than desired speaking skills, which is supposed to improve the quality of the service on both Uber and the minicab firms platforms.

 If you still haven’t got your PCO license below are the few things that you will need to apply and the rough cost of each form that you need to obtain.
 That cost might vary, especially if you decide to go to some of those private hire centers that are so widely advertised when you search “PCO license” in Google.
 Some of the price packages are quite good, to be honest, and I highly recommend them if you are haven’t lived in London for a long time.
 They have GPs on staff, which are known to not care much about anything except the money they get for the form they stamp.
 I seriously doubt they check for diabetes or any other serious conditions and getting the medical form stamped is just a formality.
 I have heard about more than one person that got their license by dodging the doctor’s exam and providing false details in their declaration, especially the living for three years in UK question.